“If ye’ve brought meat, we’ll have it. If not, it’s brose and hough.”

 Use a fork to mash together the butter, flour, mustard powder and nutmeg until well combined into a paste.
 Stir into the cooking liquid in the pan and cook until slightly thickened, another 5 minutes.
 Remove from the heat and set aside until you’re ready to assemble the pie.

-Assemble the pie.
-Preheat the oven to 400° F and move the rack to the bottom position.
-When the rabbit is cool enough to handle, remove the meat from the bones in chunks.
+Move the rack to the bottom rung and heat the oven to 400° F. When the rabbit is cool enough to handle, remove the meat from the bones in chunks.
 (At this point, I add these bones to the rest of the carcass to make stock.)

 Divide the pastry into 2 pieces.
-Roll out the bottom crust and transfer to a 9” pie plate.
-Trim the pastry, leaving a ¼” overhang.
+Roll out the bottom crust and transfer to a 9-inch pie plate.
+Trim the pastry, leaving a ¼-inch overhang.
 Fill the crust almost to the top with the rabbit chunks, berries and the reserved cooking liquid and vegetables.

 Roll out the other piece of pastry and use it to cover the pie, crimping to attach to the bottom crust.
 Use a knife or small cutter to cut 1 or 2 vents in the top.
-Whisk together the egg yolk and water for the egg wash, then brush it on the top of the pie before putting it into the oven on the bottom rack.
+Whisk together the egg with 1 teaspoon cold water for the egg wash, then brush it on the top of the pie before putting it into the oven on the bottom rack.

 Bake for 10 minutes, then reduce the heat to 350° F and bake until golden, another 20-25 minutes.
 Remove from the oven and allow to cool 15 minutes before slicing and serving.